Wait – don’t you need just one ?

 Swiss crookable horn with 3 valves by Simoutre, c.1880

 Swiss manufacturer Nicolas Eugène Simoutre flourished in Basel, Switzerland, before moving to Paris in 1889.
 This particular instrument is quite a curiosity… the valves were influenced by a German design in which the lever is on the transmission itself, perpendicular to the rotor.
 This “top action” system places your fingers very close to the valve itself, and the movement of the fingers is slightly different.
 Furthermore, the first valve can be converted from descendant to ascendant – yes, the FIRST valve !
 Which would allow one to play a half-step higher.
 Thanks to the long slides, this horn can be easily played from Bb down to much lower crooks such as D. In spite of its German inspiration, I found it to sound best when holding the bell the French way – thumb out, very open and clear.
+This instrument was once part of the collection of Pierre Turpin.

 Vienna horn with double pistons by A. Dehmal, c.1890